 Today, computers play a key role in communicating and organising information, documents and correspondence.

 If the deceased person has provided their digital asset access to you in the form of a password manager tool or a list of accounts and passwords, then you may want to login to their Computer and look for important documents to help you with the deceased estate administration process.
-Looking for some of the following may help you develop a good overview:

 - Recent files in the most common applications such as Word and Excel;